 A carer is someone who’s looking after a partner, friend or family member who’s not able to manage by themselves.
 Each caring role is different.
 Becoming a carer can happen gradually or very suddenly.
 It can last for years or days.
 Caring can be challenging and it’s not for everyone.
 It’s OK if you decide not to become the person’s carer or want to change what you do as a carer.

 For many people, looking after a terminally ill partner, friend or family member at home is “just something they do”.
 They don’t think of themselves as the person’s carer.

 But recognising you’re a carer can help you access support and financial help from the NHS and other organisations who may describe you in this way.

 If you are caring for someone at home, you might help them with:

 - food shopping

-- helping with phone calls, for example to their doctor
+- phone calls, for example to their doctor

 - keeping a note of their appointments and other arrangements

 - driving them to and from appointments

 - making, heating or giving them their meals and drinks